 Business credit cards are a great solution for many of a small business’s purchasing needs.
 They eliminate the need to carry cash, make reporting easier at tax time and give you access to cash when you need it.
 However, if you’re making one of these three common mistakes with your business credit cards, you could be hurting your credit rating—and the future of your business.

-Ask yourself these three questions to find out if you’re making these all-too-common business credit card mistakes.
+Ask yourself if you’re making these all-too-common business credit card mistakes.

 Are you using your personal credit card for business purposes?

 While this is common, especially among startups and one-person businesses, it’s a big mistake.
 When you put business purchases on a personal credit card, you can’t write them off on your business taxes.
 If your business begins to suffer and you can’t pay off the credit card, your personal credit rating takes the hit.
 Finally, even if you do manage this credit card wisely, it does nothing to help build your business credit score, since it’s a personal card.
 It’s often tough to keep your personal and business finances separate, but try to do so as much as possible.

 Are you using too much of your available credit on a business credit card?

 In general, if you use more than 30 percent of your available credit on a business credit card, it will have a negative impact on your credit score.
 This makes it harder to get business financing, such as loans or lines of credit.
 If you do get financing, your interest rate is likely to be higher than it would if you weren’t over utilizing your available credit.

 It may sound counter-intuitive, but you’re better off having (and using) several business credit cards.
 For instance, let’s say you have just one business credit card, with a credit limit of $20,000, and you have a balance of $7,000 on it.
 What would happen if your credit limit were suddenly lowered to $10,000?
 You’d suddenly be using almost all your available credit, and only have $3,000 left to cover ongoing expenses.